Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage, clearly documenting the single required parameter.
-The description does not add any parameter-specific information beyond what the schema provides, so it meets the baseline of 3 for high schema coverage without extra value.
+The input schema already has 100% description coverage for the single parameter.
+The tool description does not add new meaning beyond what the schema provides, so it meets the baseline but does not exceed.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.